ALU-BSE/web-storage-activity-cool_coders/README.md

   - This ensures that cart data is temporary and prevents stale data from being stored permanently when it’s no longer needed.

    - Session Storage is ideal because it persists only as long as the browser session is open, meaning the shopping cart resets when the browser is closed.
+   - The cart resets when the browser is closed, which is useful for temporary selections.

 ---